conjurinc/apidocs/api.md

     ```
     {
-        "id": "dev/mongo/password",
+        "id": "jenkins/slaves",
         "userid": "demo",
-        "mime_type": "text/plain",
-        "kind": "password",
-        "ownerid": "demo:group:developers",
+        "ownerid": "demo:group:ops",
+        "roleid": "demo:layer:jenkins/slaves",
-        "resource_identifier": "demo:variable:dev/mongo/password",
+        "resource_identifier": "demo:layer:jenkins/slaves",
-        "version_count": 1
+        "hosts": [
+            "demo:host:slave01"
+        ]
     }
     ```

-## Value [/api/variables/{id}/value?{version}]

-### Retrieve the value of a variable [GET]

-By default this returns the latest version of a variable, but you can retrieve any earlier version as well.

-Variable IDs must be escaped in the url, e.g., `'/' -> '%2F'`.
+## Add Host [/api/layers/{id}/hosts/{?hostid}]

+### Add a host to a layer [POST]

+Adds a new host to an existing layer.
+The host will assume all privileges of the layer.

+This operation is idempotent: if the host is already in the layer, adding it again will do nothing.

+Both `id` and `hostid` must be query-escaped: `/` -> `%2F`, `:` -> `%3A`.

 ---